fjb2020/darktable-scripts/HuginPanorama-Readme.md

 #### Normal Operation

-Expand the Hugin Panorama module in lighttable
+Expand the Hugin Process module in lighttable

 Select two or more images

 Options are as follows:

-  - use Hugin GUI - run hugin via GUI or transparently in the background
+  - run options
+    Select from
+      panorama - creates panorama from selected images transparently with no user input based on default hugin settings
+               - progress updates are displayed in the message area
+               - if images that don't overlap are selected you will get unpredicatable results
+               - the resultant panorama will be imported into darktable

+      panorama using hugin GUI - exports selected images as tifs and load into hugin GUI
+                               - As part of the panorama creation process you will be asked to save two files
+                               - if the default filenames are changed then the script will not be able to automatically import the resultant panorama, or clear the staging folder
+                              - close Hugin to trigger the import of the resultant panorama into darktable

+      tonemapped pseudo-HDR using enfuse - aligns selected images and runs enfuse to create psuedo-HDR image

   - group - panorama will be grouped with source images an placed on top of the group
   - copy metadata - metadata from the first source image (per the metadata editor panel) will be applied to the panorama image
   - copy tags - copy keyword tags from first source image to  the panorama image